zumiez/UniversalVariable-Magento-Extension/README.md

 This is the recommanded way of installing the extenion.
 Get your extension key on [the extension page](http://www.magentocommerce.com/magento-connect/catalog/product/view/id/13932/s/qubit-universal-variable-9450/) and install the extension in your Magento Connect extension manager.

+## Happy Contributors

+Thank you to the contributors improving our code base:

+* Robert Coleman @rjocoleman

 ## License